ersJava/bamazon/README.md

-# bamazon
+# Bamazon
+> Amazon-like storefront

-MySQL Online Puppy Supply Store
+A command line node application using MySQL to create an Online Puppy Supply Store.

-## About the app:
+## Customer View

+Bamazon: Puppy Supply Store will display a menu of items for purchase and update stock quanity of item from the store's inventory based on the customer's purchase.

+### How It Works
+`node bamazonCustomer` in the command line will greet the customer and display the table of products for sale.

+The customer will be asked to 'Shop by Item ID' and then asked '?
+How many would you like to buy?'
+If the customer chooses a quantity that is larger than what is in stock, they will see  `"Sorry, not enough quantity to fill your order"`

 **NPM**
 CLI Table - for the tables
 Color.js - colors

-Bamazon: Online Puppy Supply Store will a list items for purchase and will display the price and stock quantity of each product.
-You will be asked to purchase an item by **Product ID** and asked how many you would like to purchase.
-If you choose a quantity that is larger than what is in stock, you will see a message saying *"Sorry, not enough quantity to fill your order""*
+Y

 *Unfinished Items*
 Once you make your selection, the quantity will update in the database and display the total price of your purchase.